Our Privacy Promise

 - the destination country has been deemed to provide an adequate level of protection for personal data by the UK’s Data Protection Authority; or

-We only keep your personal information for as long as the purpose for which your information was provided exists or as required to comply with a legal or statutory obligation.
-For example, we are legally obliged to retail purchase records for seven years.
+We only keep your personal information for as long as the purpose for which your information was provided exists, or as required to comply with a legal, or statutory obligation.
+For example, we are legally obliged to retain purchase records for seven years.

-When we the lawful reason to keep your personal information no longer exists, we will erase your information or change it so that the information no longer identifies you.
+When the lawful reason to keep your personal information no longer exists, we will erase your information or change it, so that the information no longer identifies you.

 You have the right to request the following:

 - Request details of and have copies of your information.

 - Request us to correct or rectify your information.

 - Request us to erase your information.